scrimpeh/nesasm/undocumented.md

 * `*` as the first character of the line turns the line into a comment
 * Macro arguments can be enclosed in braces (`{...}`).
 Allows giving an argument containing a comma (`,`) without having it count as two arguments.
 Note that NESASM automatically turns indexed arguments (`value, x`) into a single argument instead of two, even without braces.
-* Inbuilt functions such as `HIGH` and `LOW` are case-insensitive, unlike regular functions.
+* Inbuilt functions such as `HIGH` and `LOW` are case-insensitive, unlike user-defined functions.
 * Hex literals in the form of `0x12AB` are supported in addition to the usual syntax (`$12AB`)